 Courtesy of Edel Assanti, London

-A silver ring purchased from The Hudson’s Bay Company for $35 was modified by replacing its cubic zirconia with a $1,200 diamond.
-The inside band was engraved with “Original Artwork, B.G.
-2016” before the ring was returned to the store for a full refund.
+A $35 silver ring from The Hudson’s Bay Company is subtly transformed: its cubic zirconia is replaced with a $1,200 diamond, engraved “Original Artwork, B.G.
+2016,” and returned for a full refund.
+The intervention vanishes into the commercial system, unnoticed.

 Diamond Ring (before)